JACKSON COUNTY FOR ALL

 Jackson County commissioners are the highest paid commissioners in Oregon and most of the nation.
 They even make about $45,000 more than Oregon's Governor!

-Yet every year their salaries increase by both Cost of Living and by years of service while few of the people they serve have such generous increase in salaries or wages.
+Yet every year their salaries increase by both Cost of Living and by years of service while few of the people they serve have such generous increases in salaries or wages.

-To fix this, we recommend that the current total salaries of the present three commissioners be divided five ways for the proposed five commissioner positions.
-Our citizens will get five for the price of three!
+To fix this, Measure 3 reduces the current salaries of the present three commissioners to help with the expenses of adding two.
 Commissioner salaries will go down significantly, but their salaries will become more comparable to the salaries of Commissioners in other Oregon counties with similar demographics.

-To prevent future "wage creep," we recommend that future increases be indexed to average wages within Jackson County.
+To prevent future "wage creep," future increases of commissioner salaries will be indexed to average wages within Jackson County.

 FREQUENTLY ASKED QUESTIONS